ADDISON: 469-547-1019

 It is even starting to appear in fine dining spheres aside from their fast-food counterparts.

-There is a growing appreciation for the flavors and the potentials of traditional Mexican dishes.
+There is a growing appreciation for the flavors and the potential of traditional Mexican dishes.

 This is the emerging trend where younger generations are beginning to favor authentic foods over their American counterparts.